rafaelcgs10/cli3DS/README.md

 CLI 3DS Library
 ===========

-The goal of this library is to provide a quick and simple way to implement a basic CLI (Command-line interface) to your Nintendo 3DS homebrew application.
+The goal of this library is to provide a quick and simple way to implement a basic CLI (Command-line interface) in your Nintendo 3DS homebrew application.

+If you don't want to lose time implementing a GUI at the early stages of your project, this is for you.

 ## Build and install